rpmcruz/igrabcut/README.md

 ![Animated screenshot](screenshot.gif)

+Usage: Download and run `python main.py`.

+Limitations: The tool was developed for a specific application where the images are grayscale and there is only one object to segment.
+You need to adjust accordingly.

 Credits:
-* Ricardo Cruz &lt;ricardo.pdm.cruz@gmail.com&gt;
+* Ricardo Cruz &lt;ricardo.pdm.cruz@gmail.com&gt;.
-* The GrabCut algorithm comes from OpenCV
+* The GrabCut algorithm comes from OpenCV.
-* The Matplotlib line selector comes from [Steven Silvester](https://gist.github.com/blink1073)
+* The Matplotlib line selector comes from [Steven Silvester](https://gist.github.com/blink1073).